hito-de-jiro/FakeDataGenerator/README.md

     ```shell
     git clone https://github.com/hito-de-jiro/FakeDataGenerator.git
     ```
 2. By default, the program works with threads.
-For Celery you need to uncomment the code in the following files.:
+To use Celery you need to uncomment the code in the following files:
    ```
    app/__init__.py
    app/settings.py